tmastny/Statistical-Rethinking-Notes/README.md

 ### Why my notes are different

 The book follows a traditional `r-base` style along with some added utility and Stan functions from the `rethinking` package.
 The other notes mostly conform to this style.
-This is an effective way to introduce R and Stan since it is a low barrier to entry.

-One downside to this approach is that other useful packages and powerful tools are ignored.
-As my notes progress I adopt more packages, while trying to verify that I get the same results using the expected methods.
-I thought this was a good way to build confidence and experience with the new tools.
+As my notes progress I explore new packages while trying to verify the results using the expected methods.
+Following along with the book is a good way for me to build confidence and experience with new tools.

 Here are some of the packages that I incorporate: